Topological modular forms and the absence of all heterotic global anomalies: Introduction

 \subsubsection{Organization of the paper}

 The main content of this paper is in Sec.~\ref{sec:reformulation} and Sec.~\ref{sec:proof}.
 In Sec.~\ref{sec:reformulation}, we start from a physics description of the anomalies of heterotic string theories, with the aim of specifying the natural transformation \eqref{natural} in a mathematically well-defined language.
 A mathematically-oriented reader will be able to understand more and more as s/he reads this section.
 We then proceed in Sec.~\ref{sec:proof} to show that this natural transformation vanishes.
-The final section Sec.~\ref{sec:twists} contains the proof of the statement \eqref{twisteq} which is needed in Sec.~\ref{sec:reformulation} to translate the physics question into mathematics.

-We have three appendices: in Appendix~\ref{sec:bordismdata}, we present the spin and string bordism groups up to $d=16$, and in Appendix~\ref{sec:tmfdata}, we provide the abelian groups $\pi_{\bullet}(\TMF)$, which is 576-periodic.
+We have four appendices: in Appendix~\ref{sec:bordismdata}, we present the spin and string bordism groups up to $d=16$, and in Appendix~\ref{sec:tmfdata}, we provide the abelian groups $\pi_{\bullet}(\TMF)$, which is 576-periodic.
 Both are known facts in the literature, but we provide them for the convenience for the readers.
-Finally in Appendix~\ref{sec:last}, we determine the homomorphism $(I_\bZ\Omega^{\mathcal{B}})^d(\pt)\to (I_\bZ\Omega^{\mathcal{B}'})^{d'}(\pt)$ associated to transformations of tangential structures in a few cases, which will be needed in the main part of the paper.
+Appendix~\ref{sec:twists} contains the proof of the statement \eqref{twisteq} which is needed in Sec.~\ref{sec:reformulation} to translate the physics question into mathematics.
+Finally in Appendix~\ref{sec:last}, we determine the homomorphism $(I_\bZ\Omega^{\mathcal{B}})^d(\pt)\to (I_\bZ\Omega^{\mathcal{B}'})^{d'}(\pt)$ associated to transformations of tangential structures in a few cases, which will be needed in other parts of the paper.